Century-300/Swanky-VideoGame-Mods/README.md

-# Swanky-Persona-Mods
+# Swanky-VideoGame-Mods
-This repository is meant to be an archive of sorts for the Persona video game mods that I have created and shared across different sites like ShrineFox.com and GameBanana.
+This repository is meant to be an archive of sorts for any type of VideoGame mods that I have created and shared across different sites like ShrineFox.com and GameBanana.

 The only mods that aren't present in this repository are my music mods.
 That is because they all have a pretty hefty size and cannot be uploaded to GitHub.
 These are some external links for them: